Perspective | In Gaza, skateboarding offers mental refuge to youth

 He met Yasser when the teen was selling tea and coffee in the seaport.

-“Whenever I was doing a break, I was buying tea from him.
-I saw him playing with my board and I noticed that he could have some skills, so I started to teach him,” Captain Rajab said.
+“Whenever I was on a break, I would buy tea from him.
+I saw him playing with my board and I saw that he could have some skill, so I started to teach him,” Captain Rajab said.

-Since then, where Captain Rajab skates, Yasser follows.
+Since then, wherever Captain Rajab skates, Yasser follows.

 “It brings me happiness," Yasser said, "and it’s also great to spend time with Captain Rajab.
 We always practice together.”